wkh923/m3pc/README.md

 refer to `train_exsamples.sh`

 # License & Acknowledgements
 This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.
-This is not an official Meta product.

 This project builds on top of or utilizes the following third party dependencies.
- * [FangchenLiu/MaskDP_public](https://github.com/FangchenLiu/MaskDP_public): Masked Decision Prediction, which this work builds upon
+ * [facebookresearch/mtm](https://github.com/facebookresearch/mtm): Masked Trajectory Modeling, which this work builds upon
  * [ikostrikov/jaxrl](https://github.com/ikostrikov/jaxrl): A fast Jax library for RL.
 We used this environment wrapping and data loading code for all d4rl experiments.
  * [brentyi/tyro](https://github.com/brentyi/tyro): Argument parsing and configuration